 Windows is now good for development!
 Yes!
 All thanks to Windows Subsystem for Linux (WSL).
 No more WAMP or Xampp, WSL can do everything you need.
-In this step by step guide for setting up Windows Subsystem for Linux with Ubuntu, Apache2, MySQL and PHP we will cover:
+In this ultimate guide to setup Windows Subsystem for Linux with Ubuntu, Apache2, MySQL, and PHP we will cover:

 - What is Windows Subsystem for Linux?

 - Setting up Windows Subsystem for Linux with Ubuntu

 - Installing a LAMP server (Linux, Apache2, MySQL, PHP)

 Windows Subsystem for Linux is a compatibility layer for running Linux binary executables on Windows 10.
 WSL was created by Microsoft for developers and allows those who need to use Bash, common Linux tools, and other Linux-first tools on Windows.

 WSL provides a terminal running Bash shell, where Linux commands and tools can be executed.
 Packages and applications can be installed just as they would on any Linux machine, using package managers such as APT.

 From the terminal, users can access both the Linux file system and the Windows file system, which can be found in the /mnt directory.